If You See Purple Paint in Indiana Woods, You Need to Leave the Property

 So, if you see purple paint this fall, and you don't have permission to be there, move along.
 And, if you need a 100% safe place to be outside, check out your state and national parks.

-On the flip side if you need to mark your property, the Indy Star reports:
+On the flip side if you need to mark your property correctly.
+You can view the code at: Indiana General Assembly.

-Before a purple mark that would be visible from both sides of a fence shared by different property owners or lessees may be applied, all of the owners or lessees of the properties must agree to post the properties with purple marks.
+And before a purple mark that would be visible from both sides of a fence shared by different property owners or lessees may be applied, all of the owners or lessees of the properties must agree to post the properties with purple marks under subsection. -IC 35-43-2-2